draining the infinite metropolis:

 Overview: My research seeks to explain how plans for infinite urban growth and "development" are maintained in light of ostensibly limiting environments.
-Engineering the Infinite Metropolis explores the worlds of the municipal engineers, maintenance workers, and residents in the struggle against flooding and land subsidence in Mexico City, one of the world's largest urban conglomerations.
+Draining the Infinite Metropolis explores the worlds of the municipal engineers, maintenance workers, and residents in the struggle against flooding and land subsidence in Mexico City, one of the world's largest urban conglomerations.
 The metropolitan area of Mexico City was seen as a posterchild for the coming environmental apocalypse during the last decades of the 20th century.
 Perpetually out of water, flooding, or suffocating, critics often dismissed the city as doomed.
 Yet like megacities across the world, Mexico City has continued to grow, with new luxury developments rising out of the rubble of the 2017 earthquake like mushrooms.

 The fundamental argument of my dissertation is that as Mexico City has run up against increasingly hard environmental limits to its growth, engineers have sought creative solutions that have, often unintentionally, served primarily to displace these limits in time and space.
 I focus in particular on the city’s Deep Drainage System (Sistema del Drenaje Profundo), a 95-mile long drainage tunnel network that captures the city’s wastewater and ejects it miles away to another watershed entirely.
 I explore how the system was planned and constructed, and how it is operated and maintained today in a context of extreme economic austerity.
 I draw on ethnographic work with the engineers and workers who operate and maintain the system and the residents affected by it, oral histories with those who built the system, and research into largely unexplored internal government libraries and archives.